Structured Settlement Present Value Calculator

 1. Add your payment series under “Payment schedule.”
 Use one series for each distinct pattern in your paperwork: payment amount, frequency, number of payments, and when the series starts.

 2. Choose a discount rate (annual).
-If you are unsure, run multiple scenarios (for example, 4%, 8%, 12%) to see how sensitive the present value is to the rate.
+If you are comparing a buyout quote, run a few rates so you can see how quickly the present value changes as the rate moves up or down.

 3. Optional: enter a cash offer to estimate the offer’s implied discount rate.
-This can help you compare offers on a consistent basis.
+This gives you a cleaner way to compare a lump sum with the payments you would otherwise receive over time.

 4. Click “Calculate Present Value” to generate the summary, the payment table, and the chart.